Artifact

 All I had left were ashes and stones so that‘s what I used.

-I worked obsessively on it, then put it away for six years.”
+I worked obsessively on it, then put it away for five years.”

 Janet Davies - Watershed Magazine, Canada